• Skip to primary navigation

 High-Risk or Reckless Behaviors

-Refuses Treatment
+Refusing Treatment

-Your Well-Being Is Threatened
+Threatening Your Well-Being

-How to Leave Someone with BPD
+How to Leave Someone With BPD

 Leaving someone with BPD involves careful planning, especially because of the emotional complexity of the situation.
 If you’re wondering how to leave someone with BPD without causing further harm or unnecessary turmoil, consider reaching out for professional support.
-Consulting a therapist can help you navigate the emotional challenges and make decisions that prioritize both your mental health and your partner’s treatment.
+Consulting a therapist can help you navigate the emotional challenges and make decisions that prioritize both your mental health and your partner’s well-being.

 Facing Guilt After Leaving